Elizabeth Boleyn, Countess of Wiltshire: Marriage and lady-in-waiting for the royal court

+The other two boys were Thomas born 1496 and Henry 'Hal' born 1500.
+Both died of the sweating sickness plague during the outbreak in 1506.

 Throughout this time, Elizabeth was a lady-in-waiting at the royal court; first to Elizabeth of York, and then to Catherine of Aragon.
 Based on later gossip, Elizabeth Boleyn must have been a highly attractive woman.
 Rumours circulated when Henry was involved with Anne Boleyn that Elizabeth had once been his mistress, with the suggestion even being made that Anne Boleyn might be the daughter of Henry VIII.
 However, despite recent attempts by one or two historians to rehabilitate this myth, it was denied by Henry and never mentioned in the dispensation he sought in order to make his union with Anne lawful.
 Most historians believe it is likely that this rumour began by confusing Elizabeth with Henry's more famous mistress Elizabeth Blount, or from the growing unpopularity of the Boleyn family after 1527.